U.N. Security Council passes resolution demanding immediate Hamas-Israel war cease-fire, release of hostages

 A key issue was the unusual language in the U.S. draft.
 It said the Security Council "determines the imperative of an immediate and sustained cease-fire."
 The phrasing was not a straightforward "demand" or "call" to halt hostilities.

-Before the vote, Russia's U.N.
-Ambassador Vassily Nebenzia said Moscow supports an immediate cease-fire, but he criticized the diluted language, which he called philosophical wording that does not belong in a U.N. resolution.
+Before the Friday vote, Russia's U.N.
+Ambassador Vassily Nebenzia said Moscow supported an immediate cease-fire, but he criticized the diluted language, which he called philosophical wording that does not belong in a U.N. resolution.

 He accused U.S. Secretary of State Antony Blinken and U.S. Ambassador Linda Thomas-Greenfield of "deliberately misleading the international community" about calling for a cease-fire.